panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 type: post
 ---

-The context can help you provide data to components no matter how deep they are in the components tree.
-It is used to manage global data like global state, theme, services.
+The React context provides data to components no matter how deep they are in the components tree.
+The context is used to manage global data, e.g. global state, theme, services, user settings, and more.

 In this post, you'll learn how to use the context concept in React.